mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-personalized-offers.md

 * [Capping](#capping) is already applied to the offer.
 * Capping is defined per profile.

 Frequency capping per profile stores the capping counts on each profile.
-Changing the start and end date of an approved offer will update the profile capping count start and end dates.

-Consequently, the capping count for some profiles could be impacted according to the different scenarios described below.
+When you change the start and end date of an approved offer, the capping count for some profiles could be impacted according to the different scenarios described below.

 Here are the possible scenarios when **changing an offer start date**: